 *English is not my first language!
 This review will be edited... eventually!*

-As a child, I grew up watching this anime,
+As a child, I grew up watching this

-and I didn't even realize it was an anime, before finishing high school, thinking it's just some swedish cartoon - yeah, I was stupid!
+anime, and I didn't even realize it was an anime, before finishing high school, thinking it's just some swedish cartoon - yeah, I was stupid!
 Now, I'm not really good at reviewing something, that I love, so let me just put it bluntly...

 Moomins is a fantastic little slice-of-life story in a fantastic world, full of fantastic creatures and stories, that should belong to any little finns bookshelves - Moomins was originally a bookseries first!
 Not nescessarily ment for little little children per say, but good stuff nontherless!

 But, what's the plot, then?
 There are these cute little moomins, with their colorful and delightful little friends, and because there's no school, jobs or social insecurity - whatever that is! - they spend their days by just... running around in this ever-so peaceful and beautiful moomin valley, find secrets and solve mysteries, all in a while waiting for ever-looming winter, that will by every coming year, put every singe one of them into a deep sleep, before the next warm summer.
 It's basically just... life - nothing more, nothing less!
-Some minor arcs, or themes may pop up in every now and then, such as the Lighthouse-arc, with it's fear of loneliness, the Little Visitors with stranger-danger- warning signs all over, and the King Ruby, with the themes of materialistic obsession, but those aren't even that long to beging with - about two to three episodes - and won't take away that certain sence of travel with no goal, as you move along, with the show.
+Some minor arcs, or themes may pop up in every now and then, such as the Lighthouse-arc, with it's isolation and fear of loneliness, the Little Visitors with stranger-danger- warning signs all over, and the King Ruby, with the themes of materialistic obsession, but those aren't even that long to beging with - about two to three episodes - and won't take away that certain sence of travel with no goal, as you move along, with the show.

 The "story" itself is not even that hard to follow, and that's only to be expected from a show, made for (nordic/melancholic) kids.
 As a child, you can just let yourself enjoy all the fun adventures, all the lovable characters, and their antics, as well as have a few frights and sad tears here and there - I swear, that Groke still gives me shivers!
 But, just because Moomins was originally intented to entertain children - in my mindset, anyway - it still doesn't mean that it can't age well, or be even more relevant to us adults!
 As an adult, you can still enjoy all the same things, as you did as a child, but this time, you have an experience of an adult, replaced with the innocence of an child, and now, you can marvel the subtle philosophies, wisdoms and lessons, that either did scar you for life, or give you now that little spark of hope, when winter seems to just go on, and on, and the warm days of summer seem ever so distant, and gray.
-Moomins remaind me - adult, by definition of a word - that not all good things in the world come with a pricetag, and sometimes, it's okay to just be who you are, flaws and all, and just sometimes, the world itself is way too big and mysterious place, to try to even comprehend it.
+Moomins remaind me - an adult, only by the definition of a word - that not all good things in the world come with a pricetag, and sometimes, it's okay to just be who you are, flaws and all, and just sometimes, the world itself is way too big and mysterious place, to try to even comprehend it.
 Moomins feed that little child in me, and I simply love it!

 The original books are also way more darker, and gloomier, with all-so-subtle references on booze, drugs, and even heavier philosophies and darker themes like death, suicide and abandonment, but that's just us finns for ya!
 Little bit dark, mixed with a little bit of cuteness!
 Also, although this series was drawn in Japan, I'll be damned if anyone can find this in its entirety in any other languages than finnish, swedish or japanese, which can also be a big turn-off for some!